Business card at a job interview

 Clark Kent – reporter @ DailyPlanet

-3 thoughts on “Business card at a job interview”
+3 responses to “Business card at a job interview”

 1. It is always good to learn new traditions and cultures.
 I am wondering why we don’t have such customs and tradition all around the world.
 I really like it.